victorsabino/dock-components/README.md

 - [9.
 Storybook Configuration](#storybook_config)
 - [10.
 Test Configuration](#test_config)

-# Why a separe Library
+# Why a separed Library

 We had to built two softwares having very similar interfaces so we could use components for both Dockmarket and Dockpay without rewriting code.
 This library is an attempt to reduce the time spent developing both plataforms.